khuyentran1401/data-science-template/README.md

 ## About this approach

-The `aws-sagemaker` branch provides to you a directory structure to work with the Amazon SageMaker, a end-to-end cloud-based ML service offered by Amazon Web Sercevies (AWS).
+The `aws-sagemaker` branch provides to you a directory structure to work with the Amazon SageMaker, an end-to-end cloud-based ML service offered by Amazon Web Sercevies (AWS).
 The following tools are expected to be used:

 | Package management | Config file manager | Data version control |
 |   ---               |        ---          |     ---              |